ctrlc03/ctrlc03.github.io/content/post/devlog_02.md

 ### Is this secure?

-Yes.
 Thanks to IAM roles and policies, we can safely execute commands on a VM using SSM, and only the IAM user used by the cloud functions can run commands and retrieve output.
 We initially thought or running an API in the VM, however this would have needed to be secured using some sort of authentication (perhaps JWT); with SSM we do not have to worry about that.

 ### Is this more expensive?